-Mariscos El Conchal might not deliver the oceanic fireworks of nearby Mariscos Ruben, but Umberto Buelna and chef-brother Oscar have still carved out quite a niche for themselves with their Sinaloa-style seafood shack in Tijuana.
-The Buelnas hail from Culiacan.
-For the past 15 years at Mariscos El Conchal, they’ve dispensed all manner of seafood that’s protected by a shell, known in Spanish as a “concha.”
+Mariscos El Conchal might not deliver the most oceanic fireworks in Tijuana.
+Especially compared with nearby Mexican seafood specialists like Mariscos Ruben, but El Conchal co-owner Umberto Buelna and chef-brother Oscar have still carved out quite a niche for themselves with their Sinaloa-style seafood shack.
+The Buelna brothers hail from Culiacan.
+For the past 15 years, they’ve dispensed all manner of seafood that’s protected by a shell, known in Spanish as a “concha.”

 Mariscos El Conchal customers can mix and match from columns that includes oyster (ostion), clam (almeja), conch (caracol), shrimp (camaron), cockle (pata) and sea scallop (callo de hacha).
-Options include cocktails, tostadas or ceviche.
+Seafood selections are available in either cocktails, tostadas or ceviche.

-We each devoured a tostada mixta loaded with silky sheets of sea scallop, raw shrimp and sea snail, which were all treated with an umami-laden Maggi-spiked marinade and topped with fresh shucked avocado and a dice of tomato, onion and cucumber.
+We each devoured a tostada mixta loaded with silky sheets of sea scallop, raw shrimp and sea snail.
+The restaurant treated each tostada with an umami-laden Maggi-spiked marinade and topped with fresh shucked avocado and a dice of tomato, onion and cucumber.
 La Guerrerense taught us not to fear sea snail, a creature packed with supple clam-like meat.
-Since there’s rarely such a thing as too hot in a group of food bloggers, we dressed our tostadas with dynamic chiltepin hot sauce.
+Since there’s rarely such a thing as too hot in a group of food bloggers, we dressed our tostadas with dynamic chiltepin hot sauce that provided an added spark to our meal.

 Joshua Lurie